Geebung

 Residential development activity is lower than average in Geebung according to AreaSearch's national comparison of local real estate markets

-This indicates a balanced supply and demand market supporting stable conditions.
-The average construction cost value of new homes is around $639,000, suggesting developers target the premium market segment with higher-end properties.
+The average expected construction cost value of new homes was $639,000, suggesting developers targeted the premium market segment with higher-end properties.
+In FY-26 to date, commercial development approvals have totalled $5.4 million, reflecting limited focus on commercial development in Geebung.

 Frequently Asked Questions - Development